wp-plugins/wp-google-fonts/readme.txt

 === WP Google Fonts ===
-Contributors: Adrian Hanft
+Contributors: Adrian3
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=designer%40adrianhanft%2ecom&lc=US&item_name=Wordpress%20Plugin%20Development&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Tags: Google fonts, fonts, font, type, free fonts, typography, theme, admin, plugin, css, design, plugin, template, page, posts, links, Google
 Requires at least: 2.0.2
-Tested up to: 3.4.1
+Tested up to: 3.4.2
 Stable tag: trunk
+License: GPLv2 or later

 The WP Google Fonts plugin allows you to easily add fonts from the Google Font Directory to your Wordpress theme.

 == Description ==
 Google's free font directory is one of the most exciting developments in web typography in a very long time.
 The amazing rise of this new font resource has made this plugin the most popular font plugin on Wordpress and it shows no signs of stopping.
 While <a href="http://www.fontburner.com/the-font-burner-wordpress-plugin/">font plugin</a> solutions like FontBurner.com have helped bring rich typography to Wordpress themes, the selection of fonts easily available to the average blogger have been limited.
 The WP Google Font plugin makes it even easier to use Google's free service to add high quality fonts to your Wordpress powered site.
 Not only does this plugin add the necessary Google code, but it also gives you the ability to assign the Google fonts to specific CSS elements of your website from within the Wordpress admin.
 Or if you would rather, you can target the Google fonts from your own theme's stylesheet.

-Right now, the Google Directory has over 390 great fonts, and the selection is steadily growing.
+Right now, the Google Directory has over hundreds great fonts, and the selection is steadily growing.
 As new fonts are added, we will release updates to the plugin quickly so you can start using new fonts as they become available.
 It truly is an exciting time to be creating websites, and I hope this plugin helps you create some great stuff. - Adrian3

 == Changelog ==
+Version 3.0
+- A huge thank you to Aaron Brown (http://www.webmalama.com/) for this major plugin upgrade.
+- Plugin completely reworked to dynamically sync with the ever-growing Google font library.
+This allows the plugin to always be current and eliminates the need for you to install an update every time Google adds new fonts.
+- Increased speed (through caching and fewer calls to Google's servers)
+- Added the ability to select different character sets for fonts that support this feature
+- More robust handling of font weights, just check the box next to the weights you want to use.

 Version 2.8
 - Added 42 new font additions.
 As always, email me if you run into any issues with any specific fonts or font weights.